Giac3/ezcache/README.md

 const cache = new LFUCache(5) // Specifying the maximum capacity of your cache

-cache.put('foo', 'bar') // Add and update items in the cache
+cache.set('foo', 'bar') // Add and update items in the cache

 cache.get('foo') // Get items from the cache